FacilityApi/FacilityApi.github.io/docs/spec.md

     limit: int32;
   }:
   {
-    ...
+    …
   }
 ```

 #### Body Fields

 If `from: body` is used on a request or response field, the field value comprises the entire request or response body.
-The name of the field is not used by the HTTP mapping.
+The name of the field is not used in the actual HTTP request or response.

+Only one request field may be marked as a body field, and the request must have no normal fields.

-The `code` parameter of the `http` attribute can be used on a body field of a response to indicate the HTTP status code used if the method is successful.
-If omitted, it defaults to the status code of the method.
+For response fields, the `code` parameter of the `http` attribute of the body field is used to indicate the HTTP status code used if the method is successful.
+If omitted, it defaults to `200` (OK).

 In the response, multiple fields can use `from: body` to indicate multiple possible response bodies.
-Each field should use a different `code`.
+Each field must use a different `code`.

 The field type of a body field should generally be a DTO.
-A `boolean` body field can be used to indicate an empty response; when used, it is set to `true`.
+A response body field can use `boolean` to indicate an empty response; when used, it is set to `true`.
+The default `code` for a `boolean` body field is `204` (No Content).

 ```
-  [http(path: "/widgets", code: 201)]
+  [http(path: "/widgets")]
   method createWidget
   {
-    [http(from: body)]
+    [http(from: body, code: 201)]
     widget: Widget;
   }:
   {